jfmartinz/ResourceHub/UI-UX Design/readme.md

         <th>Description</th>
       </tr>
       <tr>
-        <td width="150px"><a href="https://www.uxcrush.com/">UX Crush</a></td>
+        <td width="150px"><a href="https://www.uxcrush.com/">uxcrush</a></td>
-        <td>UXCrush dives deep into the world of open-source design resources for Figma.
+        <td>uxcrush dives deep into the world of open-source design resources for Figma.
 Explore a vast library of freely available icons to elevate your Figma projects.</td>
       </tr>
       <tr>
         <td width="150px"><a href="https://figmaresource.com/">figma resources</a></td>